DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 # React Chart - Plugin Overview

-The Chart component visualizes data specified via the `data` property using plugins, which are components that implement particular features.
-The plugin components should be defined within the Chart component.
+The Chart component visualizes data specified via the `data` property using plugins.
+These components implement particular features and should be defined within the Chart component.

-The React Chart includes only the UI plugins that render particular UI elements using the provided data.
+The React Chart includes only the UI plugins that render specific UI elements using the provided data.

-Each of the following plugins renders a corresponding series.
+The following plugins render a corresponding series:

 - `LineSeries`
 - `ScatterSeries`